 The only other thing you really need to keep in mind is collected 3 Umbilical Cords.
 They’re easy to miss and as far as I remember the game doesn’t ever make a point of letting you know that you need them.
 Here’s a quick guide on their locations.

 Just keep exploring and defeating bosses and eventually you should come across a boss called Ebrietas, Daughter of the Cosmos.
 This boss is the final boss you have to kill before you can reach an ending so kill her and return to the Hunter’s Dream, but do not talk to Gerhman yet.
 We have some chalice dungeons to do.

 Phase 2 – Complete the Preset Chalice Dungeons and Kill the Blood Queen

 Chalice dungeons are randomly generated and are quite difficult.
-However, we only need to complete the preset dungeons which aren’t randomly generated and your progress in them carries over into each NG+ and their difficulty doesn’t increase.
+However, we only need to complete the preset dungeons which aren’t randomly generated, your progress in them carries over into each NG+, and their difficulty doesn’t increase.
 It’s perfectly fine if you want to split this entire guide up into 3 or more playthroughs and tackle the Chalice dungeons a little each time.
 However, if you want to get it all done in 1 playthrough then ignore Gerhman for now and dive right in.

 There are 5 dungeons you need to complete and there are items you’ll need to find in each one in order to start the next dungeon.